Two men in yellow and blue go-karts on a Tokyo street.

 Get your booking confirmed instantly

-Cruise past bustling districts, iconic landmarks, and famous foodie spots for a true taste of Osaka.
+Explore bustling districts, famous landmarks, and famous foodie spots as you cruise past them for a genuine taste of Osaka’s vibrant culture.

 Tourists in Pikachu costumes driving go-karts on a Tokyo street at night.